Twitch Design System

 The design kit is really large so I’ll just show a couple notable parts in detail.

-The components are all divided up into pages (assembled into a single view above, but this isn’t how it exists in the kit).
-Each page has an overview, which shows how that component can be used, and what its capabilities are.
 All of the info that designers need is in Figma.
 Then I have it linking out to our documentation website which has more information catering to engineers.
 The props engineers use and the variants, designers use use a consistent set of language to make communication as clear as possible.

 Buttons